RCasatta/riccardo.casatta.it/_posts/2017-01-13-changing-my-PGP-master-key.md

 If I had my key signed by many others with all probability I didn't change my master, but since my old master key isn't widespread I decided to take this step.

-Here follows the public statement signed with my old key, me new key, and opentimestamped:
+Here follows the public statement signed with my old key, my new key, and opentimestamped:

 ## Public statement